 Nutter Files Amicus Curiae Brief with U.S. Supreme Court in Support of Immigration Rights in Trump v.
 New YorkPrint PDF

 Nutter and Lawyers for Civil Rights (LCR) filed a friend-of-the-court (amicus curiae) brief in the U.S. Supreme Court on behalf of national organizations and Boston-based immigrants’ rights and faith-based groups in Trump v.
 New York, the case that will determine whether undocumented immigrants may be considered in the apportionment calculation for the next 10 years.
-Heather Repicky, Robyn Maguire, and Micah Miller, partners in Nutter’s Litigation Department, are providing pro bono support to amici in this important case.
+Micah Miller, a partner in Nutter’s Litigation Department, provided pro bono support to amici in this important case.

 The brief was filed on behalf of six organizations: